rkullamaa/gigQaTestChallenge/README.md

 Then Only last 8 rewards(tokens) will be displayed

-Scenario: MakeMoneyFast is viewing rewards details Give I have rewards(tokens) in Freebies Vault Section When I hover mouse over reward thumbnail
+Scenario: MakeMoneyFast is viewing rewards details Given I have rewards(tokens) in Freebies Vault Section When I hover mouse over reward thumbnail
 Then I can see the name of the reward as a pop-over
 ```